 You traverse the park on boardwalks over the water or pathways along the shores of the lakes.
 One boat ride is included as part of the entrance fee and takes you across Kozjak Lake.

 Wear sunscreen and a sun hat, and carry bug spray.
-And, of course, don’t forget your camera!
+And, of course, don’t forget your camera or bring a charged smartphone!

 Getting to Plitvice Lakes from Zagreb